Free Rent Increase Notice Templates (U.S.) | Word – PDF

 Some of these terms are:

-• Payment due date – The specific day of each month that the rent is due.
+• Payment due date – The specific day of each month that the payment is due.
 Make sure to include any information about late penalties or fees that can be added on if the tenant pays late.

 Closing